 In January, Governor Inslee declared a state of emergency related to a measles outbreak.
-As of May 29, there have been 81 cases in Washington: 71 in Clark County, seven in King County, two in Pierce County, and one in Snohomish County.
+As of July 10, there have been 84 cases in Washington state: 71 in Clark County, 10 in King County, two in Pierce County, and one in Snohomish County in 2019.
 Read more about King County exposure locations on Public Health — Seattle & King County's website.

 If you have not received a measles vaccination – one component of the measles, mumps, and rubella (MMR) vaccine – get both doses of the MMR vaccine as soon as possible.